 Or enter your phone number and let us call you back.

-If you're looking for a break from the beach then head to the historical Spanish colonial capital city of Santo Domingo for a combination of cobblestoned streets, Baroque architecture and the bewitching Catedral Primada de América, where Christopher Columbus’s son Diego put down the first stone in 1514.
+If you’re looking for a break from the beach then head to the historical Spanish colonial capital city of Santo Domingo for a combination of cobbled streets, Baroque architecture and the bewitching Catedral Primada de América, where Christopher Columbus’s son Diego put down the first stone in 1514.
 After all the walking, sightseeing and shopping, it must be time to eat!
 Try the aromatic flavours of fusion street food, or the Mesón de la Cava for fresh seafood in a unique cave setting.
-Most resorts are all-inclusive but the delicious blend of Latin American, Taíno Indian and European cuisine means that back in Punta Cana it’s worth venturing out to the Jellyfish Beach Restaurant, or adults only Passion by Martin Berasategui at Paradisus Palma Real.

 Discover the Dominican Republic...